lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 > You work as a Tier 1 Security Analyst L1 for a Managed Security Service Provider (MSSP).
 Today you're tasked with monitoring network alerts.
 >
 > A few minutes into your shift, you get your first network case: **Potentially Bad Traffic** and **Malware Command and Control Activity detected**.
 Your race against the clock starts.
 Inspect the PCAP and retrieve the artifacts to confirm this alert is a true positive.

+**What was the alert signature for Malware Command and Control Activity Detected?**